Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 \begin{theorem}[Strong nonuniqueness in 2D] Let $d=2$ be the dimension.
-Every weak solution of \eqref{eq:NSE} is not unique: for any weak solution $v:[0,T] \times \TT^2 \to \RR^2$, there exists a different weak solution $u$ with the same initial data. \end{theorem}
+For any divergence-free $u_0\in L^2(\TT^2)$, there exists a weak solution $u$ (in the sense of Definition \ref{def:weak_solutions}), different from the Leray-Hopf solution, and such that $\lim_{t\to 0+}\| u(t) -u_0\|_{L^2(\TT^2)} = 0$. \end{theorem}

 It is worth noting that the nonuniqueness is proved here in a stronger sense than~\cite{MR3898708,MR3951691}, namely that \emph{every} solution is nonunique in the class of weak solutions.
 We can classify different types of nonuniqueness results as follows.
 Here, $X$ denotes different functional classes of weak solutions. \begin{itemize} \item ``Weak nonuniqueness'': there exists a nonunique weak solution in the class $X$.